danbooru/danbooru/README.md

 cd danbooru
 ```

-2) Set the database username and password in the `.env` file eg:
+2) Set the database username and password in the `.env` file EG:

 ```
 DATABASE_USERNAME=postgres